 In 2019, she took on management of a new band, Black Litmus, who released their first album last May.

-Madeline has directed numerous showcases in New York City including North of Providence (Theatre Ubet, Abingdon Theater), Moving at the Speed of Light (Manhattan Theater Source), Hospital Food (Ensemble Studio Theatre, Writers’ Lab) and Where Have All the Lighting Bugs Gone (Polaris North).
-She recently directed A Midsummer Night’s Dream at Benfield Elementary School as part of a seven month residency.
+Madeline has directed numerous showcases in New York including North of Providence (Theatre Ubet, Abingdon Theater), Moving at the Speed of Light (Manhattan Theater Source), Hospital Food (EST, Writers’ Lab) and Where Have All the Lighting Bugs Gone (Polaris North).
+More recently, she directed A Midsummer Night’s Dream for the SP Stage Co., (SPHS) as well at Benfield Elementary School.

-She co-founded Audition Mastery with Casting Director Brette Goldstein to train new and professional actors; designed and taught Shakespeare afterschool programs at Hunter College Elementary School, Harlem RBI, and other public schools in New York; and co-taught presentation and media skills workshops at Princeton University and Prudential Life Insurance in partnership with Chock Global Communications.
-She continues to coach privately, and for the past two years has taught Shakespeare, acting, and presentation skills classes for the Home Scholars of Maryland and as an Adjunct Faculty member for Anne Arundel Community College.
+She co-founded Audition Mastery with Casting Director Brette Goldstein to train new and professional actors; designed and taught Shakespeare after-school programs at Hunter College Elementary School, Harlem RBI, and other schools in NY; and taught presentation/media skills workshops at Princeton University in partnership with Chock Global Communications.
+She continues to coach privately and teach classes in Shakespeare, acting, college prep, interviewing and presentation skills.
+Currently, she is an Adjunct Faculty member with Anne Arundel Community College.